Introduction

 While it's fairly obvious here that something is off, it can be much more subtle when you have text that spans the entire window width.
 Depending on where the text wraps, you may only sometimes see the problem.

-Text rendered with embedded-graphics
+Text rendered with

 Separating Views